Barbi Sargent and Strawberry Shortcake

 Barbi Sargent won the rights to Strawberry Shortcake back because of this case, but

 eventually returned the rights back to American Greetings after winning the case.
 She did not want Strawberry Shortcake to die or disappear since she was so popular.
 Like any wonderful mother she wanted what is best for her girl.
-Barbi Sargent never received credit for her creation and the credit has been given to other American Greetings "In House" employees who made changes, and expanded on the idea.Then later on given credit for creating her.
+Barbi Sargent never received credit for her creation and the credit has been given to other American Greetings "In House" employee artists who made changes ("evolved") , and expanded on the idea.Then later on credit for creating her was given to others.

 The Wonderful World of Barbi Sargent